-France is known throughout the world for its fabulous cuisine.
+France is known throughout the world for its fabulous cuisine and food culture.
 When I moved to France over 30 years ago my eyes were well and truly opened to just how good food could be.
 If you are planning a trip to France there are certain French food and drink options which I would encourage you to try on your visit.

 Even if you are familiar with these foods (we can all buy croissants from the local bakery at home) you will find your expectations will be raised substantially after sampling the dishes in France!
 Nothing beats buying a freshly baked croissant from a boulangerie.